 To plan and implement the Epiphany for Kids Activity, make a copy of the activity sheet for each child.
 You’ll need the following materials:

 Distribute the activity sheets.
 Have children cut out and affix their photos in the stars as instructed.
 If you’d prefer not to use photos, the children may draw a self-portrait instead.
 Ask children to brainstorm and then write ways that they can be a light to others on the points of the star.
 Provide assistance if needed.
 Then provide glitter, glue, and art materials such as markers and crayons, for the children to color or decorate the stars.
 Encourage the children to display their stars at home as a reminder to share the light of Jesus with others.

 This activity will especially appeal to children who are visual/spatial and intrapersonal learners.
 As an extension activity, bring the children together to discuss ways they can be a light to others as a class or a group.
 The download is available in English or Spanish.

-Use the Epiphany Activity in conjunction with the We Celebrate the Epiphany Prayer Service.
+Use the Epiphany for Kids Activity in conjunction with the We Celebrate the Epiphany Prayer Service.
 This experience helps participants focus on Jesus as the light of our lives and combines song, Scripture, and art in prayer.
 The second page of the download includes a reproducible master for children to color and cut out before the prayer service.
 Prayer service available in English or Spanish.